 How'd she get into this work?

-She has designed and facilitated countless group meetings and workshops, as well as longer-term engagements helping leaders work through sticky political and process design and leadership challenges as well as collaborative deliverables (reports, campaigns, etc).
+She has designed and facilitated countless group meetings and workshops, longer-term engagements helping leaders work through sticky process and leadership challenges, and the co-creation of collaborative deliverables (reports, campaigns, etc).
 Topics have included patient-powered healthcare, biotech R&D, California water governance, science-policy interaction and communications, animal agriculture reform, plastic pollution reduction, habitat conservation, and corporate social responsibility, among others.
-Client-partners have included UCSF & the Health eHeart Alliance, John Hopkins University, the Patient Centered Outcomes Research Institute, the Natural Resources Defense Council, National Wildlife Federation, the California Department of Water Resources, many state conservation and fish/wildlife departments, the Santa Barbara Foundation, UPSTREAM Policy, SweetRush, Inc., and many others.
+Client-partners have included UCSF & the Health eHeart Alliance, John Hopkins University, the Patient Centered Outcomes Research Institute, the Natural Resources Defense Council, National Wildlife Federation, the California Department of Water Resources, many state conservation and fish/wildlife departments, the Santa Barbara Foundation, UPSTREAM Policy, SweetRush, Inc., and others.

 Brooking holds a MA in organizations and management theory from UC Irvine, and a BA in environmental studies from Dartmouth.
-She completed a two-year somatic and developmental counseling program, and also has training in systems theory, ecology, writing and editing, group facilitation, coaching, conflict resolution and mindfulness.
+She completed a two-year somatic and developmental counseling program, is a certified Circling practitioner, and has additional training in systems theory, ecology, writing and editing, group facilitation, coaching, conflict resolution and mindfulness.
 Somehow, she lives happily in Los Angeles, and in her spare time, she's an avid writer and performer of poetry.